warmcat/fixdiff/README.md

 It silently repairs:

- 1. new empty lines with only whitespace, by rewriting to blank lines
+ 1. New empty + lines with only whitespace are rewritten to be empty blank lines
- 2. original lines in diff that differ from real line in file only by whitespace are rewritten to contain the correct whitespace
+ 2. Diff stanzas that do not contain any +/- lines are removed
- 3. wrong "before" line in original stanza header
+ 3. Original lines in diff that differ from real line in file only by whitespace are rewritten to contain the correct whitespace
- 4. wrong "before" line count in original stanza header
+ 4. All stanza header line offsets and counts are recomputed from the actual match in the original source and counting before and after lines in the diff, the incoming @@ line is completely ignored and rewritten with actual info
- 5. wrong "after" line in original stanza header
+ 5. Extra lead-in context lines to stanza by removing until only 3
- 6. wrong "after" line count in original stanza header
+ 6. Excessive lead-out-context is removed, missing lead-out context is added.
- 7. extra lead-in context lines to stanza by removing until only 3
+    Diffs adding to EOF with missing or wrong context caused by LLM losing blank lines at the original EOF are rewritten by checking the original source file for extra lines and adding them as needed.
- 8. diffs adding to end of file with missing or wrong context caused by LLM losing blank lines at the original EOF are rewritten by checking the original source file for extra lines and adding them to the stanza as context)
+ 7. Unexpected blank lines in a stanza (without space, + or -) are either ignored if happening at the end of the stanza, or rewritten to be context by adding a space at the beginning, if the normal diff resumes.

 It finds and scans the sources the patches apply to and uses the diff stanza to find the original line it applied to by itself, along with the original line